microsoft/PartnerResources/_docs/Skilling/AI ML Academy/index.md

 * [Module 4: ML Platform](/PartnerResources/skilling/ai-ml-academy/aml-plat)
 * [Module 5: ML Engineering in Production (MLOps)](/PartnerResources/skilling/ai-ml-academy/mlops)

-Welcome to the AI and ML Academy!
+Welcome to the AI and ML Academy (AIA)!
 This academy includes 5 modules, all of which build on top of each other.
 It incorporates technical assets as well as best practices.
 We include common AI/ML scenarios that we have seen throughout various industries.
 The objective of the academy is to help you all move faster and build effective solutions.

 ## Live Schedule